microsoft/Microsoft-Fabric-RTI-Workload-Development-Sample/README.md

 ### Queued Ingestion

-Queued ingestion provides a direct data ingestion into a KQL database without requiring an Eventstream.
-This method offers several advantages:
+Queued ingestion provides a direct data ingestion path into a KQL database without requiring an Eventstream.
+This method is specifically optimized for:

 - **High Throughput**: Optimized for efficient data processing by batching data based on ingestion properties
 - **Data Optimization**: Small batches are automatically merged and optimized to enable fast query performance
 - **Reliability**: Built-in retry mechanisms protect against transient failures

+**Prerequisites:**

+- [Create a table](https://learn.microsoft.com/en-us/kusto/management/create-table-command?view=microsoft-fabric) that will receive the ingested data
+- (Optional) Configure an [ingestion batching policy](https://learn.microsoft.com/en-us/kusto/management/batching-policy?view=microsoft-fabric)
+- (Optional) Set up [ingestion mapping](https://learn.microsoft.com/en-us/kusto/management/mappings?view=microsoft-fabric) to define how source data maps to table columns

+**Data Sources:**
+You can provide data for queued ingestion through several methods:

+- A file path in a local directory
+- A link to an external file (such as an Azure blob with public access or a SAS token)
+- A direct string containing the content to ingest

+**Batching Behavior:**
 By default, queued ingestion batches data until one of these thresholds is reached:

 - 5 minutes elapsed time
 - 1000 items collected
 - 1 GB total size accumulated

-The maximum data size for a single queued ingestion command is 6 GB.
+- Maximum data size for a single queued ingestion command is 6 GB

-#### Data Source Options for queued ingestion

-You can provide data for ingestion through several methods:

-- A file path in a local directory
-- A link to an external file (such as an Azure blob with public access or a SAS token)
-- A direct string containing the content to ingest.

-#### Prerequisites for queued ingestion

-Before using queued ingestion, you must:

-- [Create a table](https://learn.microsoft.com/en-us/kusto/management/create-table-command?view=microsoft-fabric) that will receive the ingested data
-- (Optional) Configure an [ingestion batching policy](https://learn.microsoft.com/en-us/kusto/management/batching-policy?view=microsoft-fabric)
-- (Optional) Set up [ingestion mapping](https://learn.microsoft.com/en-us/kusto/management/mappings?view=microsoft-fabric) to define how source data maps to table columns

-#### Flow Overview
+**Implementation Flow:**

 1. **Frontend** interacts with the frontend page, generating data to be ingested into the KQL database.
 1. **Frontend** sends an HTTP POST request to the 'KqlDatabases/queuedIngest' endpoint on the Backend's **KqlDatabaseController**.